What Are Your Rights if You Get Hurt at a Construction Job in New York?

 Workers have stricter limitations that block them from suing their employer in many cases.
 However, any of the third-party actors listed above could be sued for injuries on a job site.
 To prove that they were at fault, you will need to show evidence that they did something “negligent.”
 In injury cases, negligence refers to a breach of a legal duty that they owed you that ended up causing injuries, such as the following:

 - Manufacturers who produce dangerous power tools or faulty safety gear

 - Drivers who cause a car accident inside a construction zone by violating traffic laws

 - Construction site operators who fail to get gas and power lines marked before digging

 If you faced any kinds of serious injuries on a construction site, check with a Bronx construction accident and injury lawyer to determine what right you have to seek compensation.
 A free case evaluation with an attorney can help you determine your eligibility, and your Manhattan construction accident attorney can explain the options you have moving forward.

 In many cases, filing a lawsuit is the best way to maximize your damages where accepting insurance payments or worker benefits might fall short.
 Check with a Long Island construction Injury attorney to find out which route to recovery is best in your case.

 Call Our New York Construction Site Accident Lawyers

 If you were hurt on a construction site and need help getting compensation and understanding your rights, call The Carrion Law Firm.
-Our Staten Island construction site accident lawyers offer free legal consultations.
+Our Staten Island construction site accident lawyers offer free case reviews.
 Call (718) 841-0083 today.